alters-mit/tdw_sound20k/README.md

 ## Requirements

 1. [fmedia](https://stsaz.github.io/fmedia/) (Follow the installation instructions closely)
-2. Audio drivers.
+2. Audio drivers
+3. TDW
-3. Access to TDW's `models_full.json` library
+4. Access to TDW's `models_full.json` library

 Additionally, `audio_dataset.py` has only been tested on Windows 10, and might not work on other platforms.